Fauci says ‘rolling reentry’ of US economy possible in May

 Increased testing would allow authorities to identify, isolate and trace the contacts of people who are newly infected, Fauci said.

-Trump continues to deny continuing problems with the coronavirus testing that’s available, including shortages and long wait times for people to learn results.
+Trump continues to deny ongoing problems with the coronavirus testing that’s available, including shortages and long wait times for people to learn results.
 He’s also resistant to the idea of more widespread testing, saying last week that “it’s unnecessary” and that “vast areas of our country don’t need this.”

 Other scientists have echoed Fauci’s call for a gradual reopening, where restrictions can be ramped up or down.